ftravers/datomic-tutorial/README.md

 ## Breaking down a datomic query<a id="sec-2-2" name="sec-2-2"></a>

 A query takes *datalog* for its first argument and a *database* to execute that datalog on, as the second argument.
-Lets just look at the datalog part first:
+Let's just look at the datalog part first:

     [:find ?e